strblr/imperative-portal/README.md

 A React library for rendering components imperatively with promise-based control.
 Perfect for modals, dialogs, notifications, and any UI that needs programmatic lifecycle management.

+## Motivation

+React encourages declarative UI patterns, but sometimes you want to render components imperatively - triggered by user actions, API calls, or other side effects that wouldn't fit nicely into your component tree without heavy boilerplate.

+Common use cases include:

+- Modals and dialogs that need to be shown programmatically
+- Toast notifications and alerts
+- Confirmation dialogs
+- Input dialogs
+- Loading spinners or progress indicators
+- Any UI that appears/disappears based on imperative logic

+Traditional approaches often involve:

+- Managing local or global state for UI visibility
+- Using complex portal-based setups

+`imperative-portal` simplifies this by providing a clean API to render React nodes imperatively.

 ## Installation

 ```bash